Pinafore/nlp-hw/project/README.md

 You'll have to update how things are going: what's working, what isn't, and how does it change your timeline?
 Have the middle person alphabetically submit this one page update.
-You'll also need to have your first submission on Codalab.
+You'll also need to have your first submission submitted.

 Final Presentation
 ======================